catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 What is different about a Cloud platform?
 *****************************************

-While on the surface there are many similarities between the purchasing of VMs from a host provider and using a cloud provider to provision compute instances;
-looking closer at both platforms reveals that they have some striking differences.
+While on the surface there are many similarities between the traditional purchasing of VMs from a host provider and the use a cloud provider to provision compute instances; looking closer at both platforms reveals some striking differences.

 In the past you may have purchased a series of virtual machines with a specific size for RAM and storage space.
 You would then pay a predefined amount for these virtual machines on a monthly basis.
-If you wanted to increase the size of your storage, RAM or the amount of virtual machines you are using, you would have to renegotiate the price of your monthly bill.
-While you had this ‘subscription’ the virtual machines were yours and you paid the same price regardless of how much you used them; meaning that if you only used them for a week or anything less than 24/7 you were not getting the most out of your monthly bill.
+If you wanted to increase the size of your storage, RAM or the amount of virtual machines you are using, you would have to renegotiate the price of your monthly bill with your host provider.
+While you had this "subscription" the virtual machines were yours and you paid the same price regardless of how much you used them; meaning that if you only used them for a week or anything less than 24/7 you were not getting the most out of your monthly bill.

 On a cloud based system you only pay for what is used and you can change your resources on the fly.
 If you need to horizontally scale an instance you can simply spin up more compute nodes.
-If you need to increase the size of your block storage, then you can add a new volume to your instance, or you can use our object storage service as an alternative.
+If you need to increase the size of your block storage, then you can add a new volume to your existing instance, or you can use our object storage service as an alternative.
 In a cloud environment your instances and other resources are scheduled by the cloud and you are only billed for the amount of resources you use.

 For example: you need an instance to crunch numbers for a day.
-In a cloud system you only pay for how long you use the resources.
-In a traditional system you would have to pay for an entire month of use, or to buy/lease physical equipment.
+In a cloud system you only pay for how long the resources are being used.
+In a traditional system you would have to pay for an entire month of use for your resource, or you would need to buy/lease physical equipment.
 If you need more compute power (virtual CPUs (or vCPUs) or memory) for the instance during your number crunching you can increase the size of your instance without having to confirm with your provider first.
 Saving yourself money and the hassle of negotiating changes.
-Once you are done with your task you can turn off your instance, or reduce the size of the instance release any other resources, and the billing stops (or redeuces) then.
+Once you are done with your task you can turn off your instance, or reduce the size of the instance, release any other resources, and the billing stops (or redeuces) then and there.

 ***********************
 What is Catalyst Cloud?